1 Apr - 30 Jun 17

 Residential consumers in Singapore buy

-electricity from SP Services, a market support services company regulated by
+electricity from SP Group, a market support services company regulated by

 the EMA.
 The tariff set by SP Services is reviewed each quarter, and is regulated